lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Transport of external authorization data.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR, COSE, and CoAP libraries.
+Like (D)TLS, authentication is the reposibility of the application, EDHOC identifies the authentication credentials and provides proof-of-possession of the private authentication key.

 To simplify for implementors, the use of CBOR and COSE in EDHOC is summarized in {{CBORandCOSE}}.
 Test vectors including CBOR diagnostic notation are provided in {{I-D.ietf-lake-traces}}.